How to Find Email Addresses (2K+ Free Credits Inside)

 Email verification status

-Another way to find out if an email address is valid is to check its verification status.
-It appears next to or instead of a confidence score, depending on the tool you use.
+Another way to determine if an email address is valid is by checking its verification status.
+This status typically appears next to or instead of a confidence score, depending on the tool you use.
+For more advanced validation, you can go for API integration that provides real-time verification of email addresses.

 When verifying email addresses, you’ll come across a few statuses.